iamtango/Nextjs_Project/README.md

 # My NextJs Learning by using the App Router

-## next Jsis fullStack framework so to write the backend we write it in the api folder and here we write route.js file
+## next Js is fullStack framework so to write the backend we write it in the api folder and here we write route.js file

 ## Next.js is a React framework for building full-stack web applications.
 You use React Components to build user interfaces, and Next.js for additional features and optimizations